 In reality, I am a writer and student from Toronto.
 And my budget can’t fund my candle-lit-castle dreams.
 But I won’t stop trying to make my own fairy tales happen!

-My girlfriend and I have been dating for almost seven months and despite the frequency at which we budget together, we like to have fun and go on dates.
-Ever since we started dating, we knew we wanted to make sure we always had something to do aside from our go-to activities.
-Meagan and I spent a lot of our first dates grabbing drinks, visiting the aquarium, and even getting tattoos together (don’t worry, they don’t match)!
+Ever since I started dating my partner, we knew we wanted to make sure we always had something to do aside from our go-to activities.
+We spent a lot of our first dates grabbing drinks, visiting the aquarium, and even getting tattoos together (don’t worry, they don’t match)!

 But once we realized our relationship was going to be long term, we wanted to reign in our spending.
 Both of us wanted to ensure we were meeting our own financial goals while developing some together.
 But of course, I’m a hopeless romantic, and I can’t help but long to buy her a million bouquets of flowers.

 We’ve been working through a list of cheap date ideas since we started dating.
 Every time we think of something cute we want to do together, we write it down!
 It gives us some options when we’re bored of our usual routine.
 Here’s an example of some of the things on our list:

 - Go to the park and have a picnic

 Do some research.
 Your city might even offer some discounts for great date spots!

 Switch Up Your Usual Routine!

 It’s a common trope that couples will go on plenty of dates in a relationship’s early stages before retiring to the couch.
 When your partner is also your friend it can be easy to let the romance disappear.
 Just because I love watching TV with my partner, doesn’t mean it’s all we should do!

 Make errands into a date